moonorb/gitops-hello/README.md

 ## gitops-hello
-This is a Demo project for testing CI/CD folow using a simple Web Application.
-It works on Gitlab since there is .gitlab-ci.yml file here.  [this](https://medium.com/@andrew.kaczynski/gitops-in-kubernetes-argo-cd-and-gitlab-ci-cd-5828c8eb34d6) is the article which gave me inspiration.
+This is a Demo project for testing CI/CD folow using a simple Flask App.
+This code is meant to work on Gitlab.
+For simplicity, I am using a single repo for both the app and deployment code with a sngle branch.
+The code gets deployed on Dev namespace when the pipeline is executed.
+Once it's manually triggered it also gets deployed on Prod namespace. [this](https://medium.com/@andrew.kaczynski/gitops-in-kubernetes-argo-cd-and-gitlab-ci-cd-5828c8eb34d6) is the article which gave me inspiration.

 ## Prerequisites
 This repo was tested with a "self-hosted Gitlab".
-Below are the steps I used for installing Gitlab on an Ubuntu VM.
+Prerequisites are below.
 There is already a running Kubernetes cluster with ArgocD deployed.

 #### Install Gitlab
 ```